silviot/edx-platform-wiki/Setting up PyCharm for edX development.md

 ![LMS server configuration]
 (https://1786529bf2dfcc9a4fc2736524bc8aea4a66cc50.googledrive.com/host/0BxQlaq542xl2V182QTM4ZF9kZlU/LMS_server.png)

-* Debug the new "LMS" configuration
+* Debug the new "LMS" configuration.
+Note that this will start up a new LMS instance on port 8000, so ensure that you are not already running the LMS.
   * Choose "Run > Debug..."
   * Specify "LMS" and the Django instance should be started up.
   * Try the following to ensure that you can set breakpoints: